cheomanigua/webdocse/content/docs/docker.md

 ## Dockerfile : custom image

-It is possible to build a custom image by downloading using an image, copying the project to it and adding some configuration.
+It is possible to build a custom image by using an image, copying the project to it and adding some configuration.

+For that you need a **Dockerfile** with some commands:

 ### Static Site